Shrey0561/Hiring-Process-Bottleneck-Analysis-Quantifying-Cost-of-Delays-Pandas/README.md

 * Introduce SLA-based automated reminders for interview scheduling
 * Track approval turnaround time as a performance metric
 * Prioritize Sales & Engineering roles with fast-track hiring lanes

+> These interventions target the highest-impact bottlenecks identified in the analysis and are expected to reduce vacancy-related financial exposure.

 ## Conclusion
 Hiring delays aren't just operational issues; they're financial risks.
 More than half of roles miss SLA targets, and high-value departments like **Sales** and **Engineering** carry the highest costs.